luanaftrindade/memoryDogCardGame/README.md

 # Doggo's Memory Cards Game

 Welcome to the cuttest Memory Card Game that you will see today!
 This game was created using HTML, CSS, JavaScript, and jQuery.
-It features beautiful dogs (all dogs are beautiful, right?) from [The Dog API](https://www.thedogapi.com/) and follows the MVC architecture (at least I tried).
+It features beautiful dogs (all dogs are beautiful, right?) from [The Dog API](https://www.thedogapi.com/) and follows the MVC architecture.

 ## Overview